plarge/plarge/README.md

 - 🌱 I enjoy discovering new technical solutions.

 <!--
-💬 Ask me your technical questions or not, in French or in English.
+- 💬 You can ask me your questions in French or in English.
-📫 How to reach me: ...
+- 📫 How to reach me: ...
 -->

 #### *I share technical stuffs*